dangtuanhuy/assembla-to-jira-migration/README.md

 ```
 $ ruby 15-jira_update_status.rb # => data/jira/:space/jira-update-status.csv
 ```

+If there are any status types which are missing, the script will abort and display a list of status names that you will have to add manually to Jira.

 Important: the Jira API requests MUST be made with an Authorization Header constructed with the `reporter_name` (issue creator), otherwise a `403 Forbidden` error will be returned.